 Where we collect personal data via our website, we will be upfront about it and it will be obvious to you that you’re providing personal data and how we will be using it.

-If you fill out one of our website forms (for example on the “Contact Us” page) the data is stored on Hubspot and on our website and a notification email which includes that data is sent to the relevant team within our company.
-As our site uses SSL (https) the data you submit using the contact form will be encrypted once you press the “Go, Go, Go” button.
+If you fill out one of our website forms (for example on the “Contact Us” page) the data is stored in a secure database and a notification email which includes that data is sent to the relevant team within our company.
+As our site uses SSL (https) the data you submit using the contact form will be encrypted once you press the “Submit” button.

 Our website is hosted by Rackspace within the UK.

 We are aware of how much data security matters to all of our clients, suppliers and employees.
 With this in mind we will treat your data with the utmost care and take all appropriate steps to protect it.

 All data we hold is stored securely on systems hosted by ourselves or approved third-parties.

 We regularly monitor these systems for possible vulnerabilities and attacks, and all appropriate measures are undertaken to ensure their security.